ncasuk/ncas-isc/README.md

-# Introductinon to Scientific Computing course
+# Introduction to Scientific Computing course
 This repository holds teaching materials for the NCAS Introduction to Scientific Computing course.

 ## Overview